bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : A binary string (sequence of octets).

 boolean
-: A type representing a boolean value.
+: A type representing a Boolean value.

 counter
 : A non-negative integer that  monotonically increases.
 Counters may have discontinuities